Rain Screen Basics: Moisture Control

 Air pressure is equalized throughout the rain screen system’s open-jointed design.
 High pressure gradients drive water through the wall to the framed structure in closed or non-ventilated systems.
 These pressure differentials are greatest during high-wind events.
 Water won’t stagnate on these vulnerable surfaces in an open jointed system.

 An additional benefit is that the air cavity acts as an insulator, thereby reducing the heating and cooling costs of the building.

 Furring strip systems increase convectional moisture removal

 Convectional drying increases by dividing the airspace into vertical compartments (cavities or chimneys).
 Convection current velocities generate slightly lower air pressure inside the chimneys than outside.
 This pressure differential increases airflow through the system.
-Researchers named this the “stacking effect” and have shown it an important mechanism to remove moisture from the system.
+Researchers named this the “stacking effect” mechanism to remove moisture.

 Rain Screen Siding Basics: The Diffusion-Evaporation-Redistribution Cycle